nekevss/Dummy-release-test/README.md

 ## v0.0.8

 Not currently convinced that the previous methods have been the best idea.
 Even if they were to work.
 Currently the files are not a tarball.
 Found some actions from `taiki-e` and thought that they may be worth the try.

 ## v0.0.10

 HOLY HELL, taiki-e is a genius.
 Not entirely sure what black magic is there.
 I'll have to take a look at the scripts, but we are published with compression.

 Now it's just time to get the changelog working.

 I realized that I wasn't sending my local commits up to remote, so let's first test that.

 ## v0.0.11

 I forgot to change the CHANGELOG.md -> BODY.md

 I really think I should probably be echoing body too just to ensure that it's there, but let's see.

+## v0.0.14

+At this point, everything more or less works.
+Although, the best answer for properly building out the change log has yet to be determined, but there is a path forward, so that's nice.

+Now it's time to make sure the `-rc` workflow will work without triggering a regular release.